sammdec/use-checkout/readme.md

 A tiny React hook that makes it easy to setup Stripe's new [Checkout](https://stripe.com/docs/payments/checkout) in your React app.
 If you use this hook multiple times it will only ever create one Stripe instance

-If your building an ecommerce site this hook pairs very nicely with the [`use-cart`](https://github.com/samjbmason/use-cart)
+If you're building an ecommerce site this hook pairs very nicely with the [`use-cart`](https://github.com/samjbmason/use-cart)

 ## Installation